brandonson/evict/README.md

 There are two methods of installing Evict-BT.
-The first uses rustpkg, and should probably only be used if you're familiar with rustpkg, as it is currently limited and has several bugs.  `rustpkg install evict` will install Evict-BT according to your RUST_PATH and rustpkg settings.
+The first uses rustpkg, and should probably only be used if you're familiar with rustpkg, as it is currently limited and has several bugs.  `rustpkg install evict` will install Evict-BT according to your rustpkg config.

-The other method of installation uses shell scripts located at the root of the repository.

-Run the `make` script.
-The evict binary should now be located in <current-dir>/bin.

-Run the `make_install` script.
-This copies the binary into /usr/local/bin and therefore probably needs root user privileges.
-(It doesn't seem to print anything if it fails, either, which needs looking into)

-Run `evict list`.
+The other, more standard method, is  to use `make`.
+Then `make install`, and everything should work great.

+To test your install, run `evict sync` and then `evict list`.
 If you get a bunch of output that looks like issues, then you've got a working install.
-(Evict-BT uses `less` to paginate input, so hit q to terminate it)
+(Evict-BT uses `less` to paginate output, so hit q to terminate it)